YJiangcm/MSBD_5001_kaggle/README.md

 ---------- Xgboost_model.ipynb (containing the xgboost model for preticting the speed of the test dataset)
 ---------- SVT_model.ipynb (containing the SVT model for preticting the speed of the test dataset)
----------- xgb_speed_prediction.csv (prediction result by using the Xgboost model)
+---------- xgb_speed_prediction.csv (predicted result by using the Xgboost model)
----------- svt_speed_prediction.csv (prediction result by using the SVT model)
+---------- svt_speed_prediction.csv (predicted result by using the SVT model)

 ## 2. How to run these models: